The statin drugs which lower cholesterol, among

 detailed profiles on what drugs doctors are prescribing and

-reward them for prescribing certain medications.
+sometimes have been known to reward them for prescribing certain medications.

-British medical providers are apparently less prone to prescribe statin
+British medical providers are apparently less prone to prescribe Statin

 drugs to those who have not had heart attacks.
 To overcome this, some

-of the pharmaceutical companies will begin to offer statin drugs "over the
+of the pharmaceutical companies will begin to offer Statin drugs "over the

 counter" hoping to get more customers from the healthy population.

-The following are some studies on the cholesterol
+There are many studies on the cholesterol

 lowering medications: See